By Carolyn Shields

 The first problem in tackling over-sexed literature for teens is the lack of definition for “young adult.”
 The Young Adult Library Services Association claims that young adult literature is primarily targeted for adolescents between the ages of twelve to seventeen; however, readers and authors of this genre define the targeted readers between the ages of ten to fifteen.
 Adding to the complication are recent studies which reveal that 55% of the consumers are above the age of eighteen.
 If there is this shift in purchasers, publishers are feeling obligated to meet their demands in supply-side economics, and will adhere to their requests rather than the twelve year olds’.
 Furthermore, sixteen to twenty-nine year olds are the largest group who check books out from the library, and according to the same Pew Study, surveyors found “some 82% of Americans ages 16-29 read at least one book in any format in the previous twelve months…over the past year, these younger readers consumed a mean of thirteen books.”

 Caroline McKinley, author of “Beyond Forever: The Next Generation of Young Women Protagonists’ Sexual Motivations in Contemporary Young Adult Novels,” explores the sexual motivations for these young women in recent Young Adult releases, researching works of award winning Sarah Dessen and Mary Pearson.
-McKinley claims that a large reason for Dessen and Pearson’s characters partaking in sexual intercourse is related to self-esteem issues.
-McKinley states early on that the reasons these protagonists partake in sex varies drastically, mirroring reality.
+McKinley claims that a large reason for Dessen and Pearson’s characters partaking in sexual intercourse is often related to self-esteem issues but overall, the reasons these protagonists partake in sex varies drastically, mirroring reality.

 The Entertainment Software Rating Board assigns video game ratings based on its content.
-Literature, the most sociological of major art forms, is subjective enough to impact people differently and is less quantitative; therefore, creating a set rating system would obviously prove more difficult, but I still believe this would help to prepare teens to read the content in the novels they pick up due to this increasing age gap.
+Literature, arguably the most sociological of major art forms, is subjective enough to impact people differently and is less quantitative; therefore, creating a set rating system and developing certain criteria would obviously prove more difficult, but this would help to prepare teens to read the content in the novels they pick up due to this increasing age gap.

 Am I the only twenty-something year old who still checks out IMDB’s parental guide to prepare myself for the gore or sex scenes?
 I’m sure not.